-Nara National Research Institute for Cultural Properties conducts research across a broad range of fields, including archaeology, ancient history, architecture and landscape garden history, historical materials, the study and maintenance of historical sites, cultural landscapes, conservation and restoration, environmental archaeology, dendrochronology, the measurement and photography of cultural properties, and cultural property informatics, etc.
+The Nara National Research Institute for Cultural Properties conducts research across a broad range of fields.
+A few examples include archaeology, ancient history, historical materials, architectural and garden history, historical site maintenance, cultural landscapes, conservation science, environmental archaeology, dendrochronology, non-invasive site investigation, photo documentation, site and artifact measurements, and cultural heritage informatics.

 Nara National Research Institute for Cultural Properties